 Two types of sentencing departures

-A sentencing departure can be either a dispositional departure or a durational departure.
+A sentencing departure can be either a “dispositional departure” or a “durational departure.”

-A judge would have to justify a sentence below any applicable mandatory minimum sentence, as a downward departure.
+And a judge would have to justify a sentence below any applicable mandatory minimum sentence, as a downward departure.

 What is at stake?
+Your Minnesota Felony Attorney

 To simplify, Minnesota Felony Attorney Thomas Gallagher has two types of cases:

-- keep my record clean
+- keep my record clean, vs.

 - keep the number down